halfwit/todo2/README.md

 [ ] give presents
 ```

-Now traditionally, the other steps involved in making the above happen would be listed; perhaps even heirarchally:
+Normally, the other steps involved in making the above happen would be listed; perhaps even heirarchally:

 ```
-# Birthday Party Prep
+# Birthday Party TODO
 [ ] Get cake mix
   [ ] Bake cake
     [ ] Eat cake